laminlabs/bionty-base/docs/configuration.md

 Bionty tracks all supported and the currently active ontologies four `*.yaml` files.

-1. `versions.yaml`: Stores all available ontologies.
+1. `versions.yaml`: Stores all by Bionty supported ontologies.
 Users should not edit this file.
+2. `_local.yaml`: Stores all locally available ontologies.
+Users may edit this file.
-2. `_current.yaml`: Stores the currently active ontologies.
+3. `_current.yaml`: Stores the currently active ontologies.
 Users should never edit this file.
-3. `_lndb.yaml`: Stores the currently active ontologies as defined by lamindb.
+4. `_lndb.yaml`: Stores the currently active ontologies as defined by lamindb.
 Users should never edit this file.
-4. `_local.yaml`: Stores all locally available ontologies.
-Users may edit this file.

 On startup, Bionty syncs these yaml files.
 If the user is operating in a lamindb instance, the versions specified in the `_lndb.yaml` will be used.